 Of important note, Lumber Bridge is also a town of artists.
 Lumber Bridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lumber Bridge’s character.

-Lumber Bridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lumber Bridge doesn't have a public transportation system that people use for their commute.

 The per capita income in Lumber Bridge in 2022 was $32,103, which is middle income relative to North Carolina and the nation.
 This equates to an annual income of $128,412 for a family of four.
 However, Lumber Bridge contains both very wealthy and poor people as well.